Have you ever wondered why you struggle to save for future goals when you make plenty of money?

-I write this because, during our meeting, we discussed how the couple had too many spending goals and not enough money to fund them all.
-The husband then mentioned just how silly it was for them to have three different music subscriptions.
+I write this because, during our meeting, we discussed how the couple had too many financial goals and not enough money to fund them all.
+The husband mentioned just how silly it was for them to have three different music subscriptions.
 On top of that, the wife had a monthly subscription to a granola bar delivery service!

 Housing and Cars

 As a financial planner, I don’t have to look at your bank accounts to know where you’re spending too much money.
 For most people, the bulk of their spending goes toward two things: housing and cars.

 These are big-ticket items for all households — they’re necessities.
 But the couple we met with recently were spending way more than it would take to meet their needs.
 In fact, they were the poster children for overspending in these two areas.

 This couple had purchased a property with more than six acres and two separate buildings.
 They also had four cars and a motorcycle.

 You don’t need a financial planner to tell you that houses and cars aren’t cheap.
 And really big houses and lots of cars aren’t cheap, either.

 No wonder their cash flow was almost nonexistent.
 They had so much money going out the door toward housing and cars each month that they struggled to keep up.